jakejunk/junker.dev/server/src/main/resources/notes/foit-and-kintsugi.md

 }
 ```

+Now, section headers avoid text flashing _with style_.

 ### Wow!

+...

-_Confession: I always Google "em dash" when I want to use one.
+- _Confession: I always Google "em dash" when I want to use one.
 Like seriously what on earth is `Alt + 0151`, Windows._
+- _If your neon sign is **actually** flickering, it might be broken._